Tucson Arizona Boys Chorus: Personnel

 The chorus was incorporated as a non-profit educational organization in 1945.
 Its stated mission is to facilitate both music education and social development among Tucson youth ages 6 to 21.

 By 1967, the chorus was composed of more than 100 members aged 8 to 16.
 By 2009, the group's 75th anniversary year, membership stood at 150 boys.
 The current structure provides five different levels for participation.
 Boys as young as 6 can join the Cadet Choir.
 All members must join the Training Chorus, which teaches boys aged 8–11 basic vocal skills.
 The intermediate level, called TowneSingers, performs locally in concert and for service organizations.
 Middle school students can join the Touring Chorus, which performs in groups of 30 nationally and internationally.
 A fifth level, the Tucson Arizona Young Men's Ensemble, accommodates high school and college-age young men aged 15–21 whose voices have deepened.
 In addition, an Alumni Group has been formed for alumni of all ages.
 The first boy who joined the choir in 1939 was singing in the Alumni Choir in 2009 at the age of 83.

 All the boys are Tucson residents.
 Applicants need not have great singing voices, but must be able to "match tonal pitch".
 The program teaches voice training and music-reading skills.
 Members also learn social etiquette, such as "how to shake hands properly, engage in conversation with adults, [and] be welcome guests when they travel".

 Members must maintain a B average in school, with no Ds.
 The choir has a special arrangement with Tucson public schools to allow boys who tour during the winter to make up missed schoolwork with tutors after they return.

-Notable members of the chorus have included John Denver, who resided in Tucson between 1949 and 1957 while his father was stationed at Davis–Monthan Air Force Base; actor George Chakiris; and former Tucson chief of police Peter Ronstadt.
+Notable members of the chorus have included John Denver, who resided in Tucson between 1949 and 1957 while his father was stationed at Davis–Monthan Air Force Base; actor George Chakiris; and former Tucson chief of police Peter Ronstadt (the brother of singer Linda Ronstadt).